Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Defining sequences for fundamental systems for

-We claim that this case impossibly occurs.
-We prove that by contradiction.
-Suppose it happened.
-We first deal with the case when $\theta_N=\delta_m-\vep_1$ where $\delta_m$ is the initial term.
-Then $\vep_1$ must appear in some $l$th root as its initial term with $l<N$ because $\Pi_0$ is of the form (\ref{eq: general fs form}).
+We claim that {this cannot occur: we prove that by contradiction.
+Suppose it does.} We first deal with the case when $\theta_N=\delta_m-\vep_1$ where $\delta_m$ is the front term.
+Then $\vep_1$ must appear in some $l$th root as its {{front}} term with $l<N$ because $\Pi_0$ is of the form (\ref{eq: general fs form}).